 Used in conjunction with the scatter plot and filters on the Multidimensional analysis page, waterfall graphs can help you narrow down the specific resources in specific executions that are causing failures or performance violations.
 Top findings for each waterfall abstract waterfall data into accessible and actionable information.

 The images below show waterfall graphs for a load and XHR action respectively.

 Note that failed executions can have waterfall graphs for constituent actions up to the point when the monitor failed.
-So, depending on the step at which failure occurs and the error type, you can find waterfall graphs even for monitors with 0% availability, and, consequently, no monitor-level performance data.
+So, depending on the event in which failure occurs and the error type, you can find waterfall graphs even for monitors with 0% availability, and, consequently, no monitor-level performance data.